What Are Backlinks? (And How to Earn Backlinks in 2022)

 - Link someone else first.
 This might sound backwards, but if you include a link to someone’s content or mention them in one of your own pages or blog posts, they may notice, become aware of you, and later return the favor.

 - Target competitor links.
 Using a tool like Ahrefs, you can assess the backlink profile of your competitors.
-See which high-quality and relevant sites link to your competitors, and then pitch your content to those sites (if it makes sense) to earn backlinks.
+See which high-quality and relevant sites link to your competitors, and then pitch your content to those sites (if it makes sense) to earn them.

 - Pitch your content as a solution to 404s.
 Broken links or 404s can serve as a quick win for building backlinks.
 Run potential sites for backlinking in a tool like Screaming Frog to discover 404s.
 If you have comparable content, pitch it to the site owner or writer.